-- Will ensure that that their children, who are of compulsory school age, are in receipt of appropriate full-time education - Provide the academy with more than one contact number and ensure that this is updated as appropriate

-- Notify the academy, at the earliest opportunity when their child will be leaving the academy and ensure a leavers form is completed with as much information as possible - Notify the academy of any absences, planned or otherwise at the earliest opportunity - Notify the academy at the earliest opportunity, in writing, where they plan to home educate their children so that they can be removed from the admissions register.
+- Will ensure that that their children, who are of compulsory school age, are in receipt of appropriate full-time education - Provide the academy with more than one contact number, an email address and a current home address and ensure that these are updated as appropriate - Notify the academy, at the earliest opportunity when their child will be leaving the academy and ensure a leavers form is completed with as much information as possible, a forwarding address and new school is vital. - Notify the academy of any absences, planned or otherwise at the earliest opportunity - Notify the academy at the earliest opportunity, in writing, where they plan to home educate their children so that they can be removed from the admissions register.